OfficeDev/TrainingContent/Teams/03 Authentication/Lab.md

 ### Install developer tools

-The developer workstation requires the following tools for this lab.
+The developer workstation requires the following tools for this lab:

 #### Download ngrok